In this article, I will go over 18 survival skills your kid should know ASAP.

 A hidden cave or alcove (after they’ve searched for wildlife), or instructions on how to build a snow shelter.
 Both of these abilities can protect them from full exposure to the weather.

 It will keep them warm, calm, and dry if they know how to use what their environment has provided them with.

 8. How to Do First Aid Right

 Knowing how to provide proper first aid is an essential life ability that everyone should have.

-As a result, your child is not an exception.
+As a result, your child must learn these skills as early as possible.
 If you’ve ever heard stories of small children saving their parents’ lives when they learned how to administer basic first aid, you’ll understand that you should teach your child basic first aid.

-You should never underestimate the importance of teaching your child proper first aid as a mom.
-Your child will not only save her life but also yours.
+You should never underestimate the importance of teaching your child proper first aid as a parent.
+Your child will not only save their lives but also yours.

 Here is a military medic’s guide to first aid.

 9. How to Use a Compass and Map